How Training Data Shapes the Use of Parametric and In-Context Knowledge in Language Models: Additional Experimental Results

 \figurename~\ref{fig:skewness_ablation} examines training dynamics under Zipfian sampling with $\alpha \in \{0.5, 1.0, 2.0\}$.
-A near-uniform regime ($\alpha{=}0.5$) yields progressive degeneration of $\mathrm{Acc}_\mathrm{ICKU}$ over training, consistent with the model drifting toward parametric recall even for unfamiliar entities.
-An overly skewed regime ($\alpha{=}2.0$) produces undesirable dynamics—parametric utilization fails to activate—suggesting that extreme concentration of exposure undermines balanced capability growth.
+A near-uniform regime ($\alpha{=}0.5$) yields progressive degradation of $\mathrm{Acc}_\mathrm{ICKU}$ over training, consistent with the model drifting toward parametric recall even for unfamiliar entities.
+An overly skewed regime ($\alpha{=}2.0$) produces undesirable dynamics in which parametric utilization fails to activate, because most entities appear too rarely to accumulate sufficient parametric learning signal.
 A moderate skew ($\alpha{=}1.0$) best preserves $\mathrm{Acc}_\mathrm{ICKU}$ for rare or novel entities while still supporting stable $\mathrm{Acc}_\mathrm{PKU}$ and a robust preference for parametric knowledge on frequently seen facts.